• THE LAW THAT CONTROLS ALL PARTICLE INTERACTIONS IS THIS:

 • .

-• More than 5 Billion years ago, there was no Sun, no Earth, no solar system at all. instead, just a huge, thin cloud of gas and dust slowly turning and drifting through space.
-Gradually, the cloud became smaller, as gravity pulled it together.
+• More than five billion years ago, there was no sun, Earth, or solar system at all.
+Instead, there was just a huge, thin cloud of gas and dust slowly turning and drifting through space.
+Gradually, the cloud became smaller as gravity pulled it together.
 Concurrently, it was getting hotter and denser.
 The fuzzy ball at the center of the cloud got hot enough for fusion to start.
 Hydrogen began to turn into helium, making light and heat.

-• the litany of events (for a star of the sun’s size).
+• There are many events (for a star of the sun’s size).

 • Second, a protostar evolves (the star releases energy from gravitational contraction).

 • Becomes the main-sequence star.
-(Fuse’s hydrogen to helium in the core, stabilized and long-lived).
+(Fuse’s hydrogen to Halifax’s the core, stabilized and long-lived).

 • After the nuclear fuel is gone, it expands into a red giant, consuming its planets.

-• Then, it becomes a small and dim star, called a white dwarf.
+• Then, it becomes a tiny, dim star called a white dwarf.

 • If large enough, they can become a supernova.